 Before she was a Hollywood legend, Goldie Hawn starred in some of the top comedies of all time.

 For our list today, the 1987 film Overboard is a great example of situation, performance, and dialogue coming together for a huge dose of humor.
-The chemistry between the stars really makes this one of the best romantic comedies.
+The chemistry between these stars makes it one of the best romantic comedies.

-The situation here is another fish out of water story.
-An heiress falls overboard her yacht and gets amnesia.
-The handyman she cheated comes to claim her as his wife.
+The situation here is another fish-out-of-water story.
+An heiress falls overboard from her yacht and gets amnesia.
+The handyman she cheated on comes to claim her as his wife.

 Cameos by Katherine Helmond and Roddy McDowell makes us wish for a sequel or prequel — although there was a pretty decent remake in 2018 with Anna Faris and Eugenio Derbez.